OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

 **Performance**:

 Because of the scale, we always had to keep the following in mind:
- - Jobifying systems: using unity's solution to multithread where it made sense.
+ - Job systems: using unity's solution to multithread where it made sense.
  - GBAlloc: making sure all small garbage allocations are followed up on and kept to a minimum.
  - UI optimizations: overdraw, sprite renderers vs canvas cost, etc.
  - Keeping network traffic to a minimum.

 **Bugfixes**
- - Ordered spawning: because of our inability to receive spawning and depsawning packages in the correct order, we had to implement a system that would wait for certain packages to be handled before the rest of the game could work with the new info.
+ - Ordered spawning: because of our inability to receive spawning and depspawning packages in the correct order, we had to implement a system that would wait for certain packages to be handled before the rest of the game could work with the new info.
  - Memory leaks: following up on memory leaks that snuck through the cracks and squashing them.
  - Suttering Zipline and nametags: for various reasons, but it boiled down to the order of setting, and getting data, and then making sure this still happened correctly while keeping our optimizations intact.